Strangler figs start as epiphytes, eventually killing their host trees through constriction.

 At the same time, there are situations when it’s critical to run both platforms in parallel.
 For example, when the AltexSoft team rewrote a booking website for a vacation property management company, the fresh version captured all new bookings while the old system was temporarily retained to manage previous reservations.

 The old and new platforms relied on different booking number formats, which helped distinguish them.
 If users entered booking numbers in the old format, they were automatically directed to the legacy system.
 This way, we reduced the load on the old system and ensured a smooth transition to the new one.
-Yet, cost efficiency was somewhat sacrificed for the sake of lower risks.
+Cost efficiency was somewhat sacrificed for the sake of lower risks.

 More control.
 Rewriting from scratch gives you full control over the codebase, enabling a customized, up-to-date solution that meets current requirements and best practices.
 You have the freedom to implement features and functionalities exactly as desired without being constrained by the limitations or outdated structures of the existing system.